thenexthub/Codira/docs/CompilerPerformance.md

-This document isn't the right place to give a detailed overview of the compiler architecture, but it's important to keep in mind that the compiler deals with Swift code in memory in 3 major representations, and can therefore be conceptually divided into 3 major stages, the latter 2 of which behave differently depending on optimization mode:
+This document isn't the right place to give a detailed overview of the compiler architecture, but it's important to keep in mind that the compiler deals with Codira code in memory in 3 major representations, and can therefore be conceptually divided into 3 major stages, the latter 2 of which behave differently depending on optimization mode:

-  - **ASTs** (Abstract Syntax Trees): this is the representation (defined in the `lib/AST` directory) closest to what's in a source file, produced from Swift source code, Swift modules and Clang modules (in `lib/Parse`, `lib/Serialization` and `lib/ClangImporter` respectively) and interpreted by resolution, typechecking and high-level semantics functions (in `lib/Sema`) early-on in compilation.
+  - **ASTs** (Abstract Syntax Trees): this is the representation (defined in the `lib/AST` directory) closest to what's in a source file, produced from Codira source code, Codira modules and Clang modules (in `lib/Parse`, `lib/Serialization` and `lib/ClangImporter` respectively) and interpreted by resolution, typechecking and high-level semantics functions (in `lib/Sema`) early-on in compilation.

-  - **SIL** (Swift Intermediate Language): this is a form that's private to the Swift compiler, lower-level and more-explicit than the AST representation, but still higher-level and more Swift-specific than a machine-oriented representation like LLVM.
+  - **SIL** (Codira Intermediate Language): this is a form that's private to the Codira compiler, lower-level and more-explicit than the AST representation, but still higher-level and more Codira-specific than a machine-oriented representation like LLVM.
 It's defined in `lib/SIL`, produced by code in `lib/SILGen` and _optionally optimized_ by code in `lib/SILOptimizer`.

-  - **LLVM IR** (Low Level Virtual Machine Intermediate Representation): this is a form that's an abstract representation of the machine language being compiled for; it doesn't contain any Swift-specific knowledge, rather it's a form the Swift compiler _generates from SIL_ (in `lib/IRGen`) and then hands off as input to the [LLVM backend](http://llvm.org), a library upon which the Swift compiler depends.
+  - **LLVM IR** (Low Level Virtual Machine Intermediate Representation): this is a form that's an abstract representation of the machine language being compiled for; it doesn't contain any Codira-specific knowledge, rather it's a form the Codira compiler _generates from SIL_ (in `lib/IRGen`) and then hands off as input to the [LLVM backend](http://toolchain.org), a library upon which the Codira compiler depends.
 LLVM has its own _optional optimizations_ that apply to LLVM IR before it's lowered to machine code.

-When running the Swift compiler in optimizing mode, many SIL and LLVM optimizations are turned on, making those phases of compilation (in each frontend job) take significantly more time and memory.
+When running the Codira compiler in optimizing mode, many SIL and LLVM optimizations are turned on, making those phases of compilation (in each frontend job) take significantly more time and memory.
 When running in non-optimizing mode, SIL and LLVM IR are still produced and consumed along the